malindaj/nestjs-axios-retry/README.md

 - Configurable retry count, delay, and conditions.
 - Support for exponential backoff.
 - Custom callbacks for retry events.

+**Blog Article**

+For more details on the motivation behind this module, please refer to the following blog article: [Adding Retry Functionality to NestJS HTTP Requests](https://medium.com/@jarvislk/introducing-nestjs-axios-retry-enhanced-resilience-for-http-requests-in-nestjs-ccf00db15f9d)

 **Installation**
 ```bash